sjnaveenkumar/FireClip-for-Android/CONTRIBUTING.md

 * Firebase Auth - Providing Google Signin and Email signin for Authentication.
 * Firebase storage - Sharing a file (limited size) across all of your devices.
 * Firebase messaging - For push notification
-* Firebase Invites - Allowing users to invite other users to try the app.

 Realm object database is a simple alternative to SQLite and Core Data.